donaldmunro/donaldmunro.github.io/_posts/2019-01-11-VSCode-Android-CC.md

 layout: post
 title: Using Visual Studio Code as an Android C++ editor
 ---
-#Using Visual Studio Code as an Android C++ editor

 Personally I find Android Studio Clion based C++ editing somewhat irritating as it does not seem to integrate with even slightly complex CMakeLists.txt configurations properly leading to correctly specified include files being flagged as missing.
 This